tidalcycles/tidal-doc/docs/configuration/adding_effects.md

 ### Tidal Side

-Open `Sound/Tidal/Params.hs`.
 We are going to add two parameters: `tsdelay` (float, delay time) and `xsdelay` (int, delay structure).
-Run the following Tidal Code by putting it in your Tidal Boot script:
+Run the following Tidal Code (as if it was a tidal pattern):

 ```haskell
 let tsdelay = pF "tsdelay"
     xsdelay = pI "xsdelay"
 ```

+If you want this to be automatically available every time you start tidal, you could add it to your [BootTidal.hs boot file](https://tidalcycles.org/docs/configuration/boot-tidal/_.

 ### SuperCollider Side